clearwaterstream/PasswordGenerator.Exact/README.md

 ## Examples

-* A password that's 10 characters long with 2 digits
+* A password that's 10 characters long with 2 digits:
 ```csharp
 var pwd = PasswordGenerator.GeneratePassword(10, 2, 0);
 ```

-* A password that's 10 characters long with 2 digits and 2 special characters
+* A password that's 10 characters long with 2 digits and 2 special characters:
 ```csharp
 var pwd = PasswordGenerator.GeneratePassword(10, 2, 2);
 ```

-* A password that's 10 characters long with 2 digits and 2 special characters from a pre-defined list
+* A password that's 10 characters long with 2 digits and 2 special characters from a pre-defined list:
 ```csharp
 var pwd = PasswordGenerator.GeneratePassword(10, 2, 2, new char[] { '!', '@', '#', '$', '%' });
 ```